 You should know that if you have a High Efficiency (HE) machine, you may not be able to get your washing machine to skip the steps that need skipped, like agitation, so it will ruin your wool.

-You can still wash the whole fleece, but you will need to use a different washing machine that you can manipulate the controls, ask your friends to see if you can use theirs, or just use a few big tubs and follow the instructions above.
+You can still wash the whole fleece, but you will need to use a different washing machine that you can manipulate the controls, ask your friends or just use a few big tubs and follow the instructions above.

 Before you get started with your fleece, do a few test runs with your machine and a few towels.
 Better to make your adjustments with the towels rather than find felted up wool!